 However, during the next three months the colony began to take shape.
-There were now nineteen small huts, made from braided twigs, branches, leaves, and mud, built around the Common House.
+There were now nineteen small huts, built from braided twigs, branches, leaves and mud, constructed around the Common House.
 As they worked, the Pilgrims became aware that they were being stealthily watched by native braves hiding in the forests.
-However, their work had to continue because the women and children would have to disembark from the Mayflower by early March when the Mayflower was scheduled to sail back to England.
+However, their work had to continue because the women and children would have to disembark from the ship by early March when the Mayflower was scheduled to sail back to England.
 Regardless of what lay ahead in this unknown land, the Pilgrims chose not to return to England with its state-dictated religions.
 They were committed to their faith and to live and raise their families by the tenets of the Bible.

 In mid-March a self-assured young brave walked into the midst of their encampment and greeted them in English!
 His name was Samoset and he explained that he had learned some English phrases from British sailors who fished for cod in the Massachusetts’ bay.
 Samoset was sent by the Wampanoag Chief, Massasoit, to prepare for a meeting with the newcomers.
-The chief would be accompanied by another brave, named Squanto, who was fluent with the English language and their customs because he had been kidnapped by earlier explorers to be sold in the English slave markets.
-Eventually, there were compassionate monks who arranged to have Squanto returned to his homeland.
+The chief would be accompanied by another brave named Squanto, who was fluent with the English language.
+Squanto had been kidnapped by earlier explorers and taken to England to be sold in the slave markets.
+Eventually, he was rescued by compassionate monks who arranged to have Squanto returned to his homeland in North America.

-Through this remarkable encounter Squanto served as the interpreter between the Pilgrims and Chief Massasoit.
+As a result of this remarkable encounter Squanto was able to serve as the interpreter between the Pilgrims and Chief Massasoit.
 While the Wampanoags taught the colonists how to plant corn using fish heads as fertilizer, as well as other unfamiliar hunting and fishing techniques, the colonists shared European technology, such as iron tools and weapons.
 Their friendship resulted in a mutually beneficial treaty lasting for fifty years.
 Their bonds of trust also provided mutual protection, for both the natives and the colonists, from some of the more aggressive regional tribes.